 At the beginning of each course, each instructor will announce standards for attendance, participation, submission of assignments and papers, and other objective criteria as well as the sanctions for their violation.
-Instructors may impose sanctions such as reducing a student's grade by one-half step (that may be in addition to the one-half step discretionary grade adjustment described in the Grading Policies below), refusing to allow a student to sit for the final exam in the course, or recommending that the student be administratively withdrawn from the course.
+Instructors may impose sanctions such as reducing a student's grade to the next lowest grade (in addition to the discretionary grade adjustment described in the Grading Policies below), refusing to allow a student to sit for the final exam in the course, or recommending that the student be administratively withdrawn from the course.
 These sanctions may be imposed by the School of Law in compliance with ABA Standards and the Law School's policies.